Home / State requirements / Pennsylvania

 No state license requiredPennsylvania phlebotomy certification.

 Pennsylvania has no state-issued phlebotomy license requirement.
 Hiring runs on national certification (ASCP PBT, NHA CPT, or AMT RPT) by employer practice.
+Here is how hiring, pay, training, and certification work across Philadelphia, Pittsburgh, Allentown.

 Pennsylvania hiring landscape